stormalf/chibicc/README.md

     memcached test stuck at t/binary-extstore.t .........
 5947/?
     vim: compile OK, tests KO (depending the version of chibicc failed early or in the last tests).

-    issue with vectors in some specific case (when mixed parameters vectors/non vectors or when lots of vectors parameters). issue with some specific builtin functions shuffle when the last argument is a cast and a function call.
+    issue with vectors in some specific case (when lots of vectors parameters, adding scalars and vectors not working, vector in compound literal not working if set in rhs side).

 ## projects compiled successfully with chibicc